onnlucky/hotel/readme.txt

 # TODO

+TL_REF_TYPE() should take a tlDir not a Dir and put tl in front, is user api ... rework all types as the tlClass things ... stop using anything else rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key) we do the "get field and dispatch" a lot in a lot of places ... dry it up

+add send as code primitive: target, msg, args, instead of _object_send add op as code primitive: op, lhs, rhs

+think about evio doing read/write simultaniously ... two actors? writing to sockets should accept strings too ... place buffer inbetween? actor inside/outside?

 add methods vs functions, methods try to bind a this dynamically ... helps with actors too
 example: function = { }
          method = @{ }

-do more on evio.c, merge with io.c; rename buffer.c, renamve io.c and evio.c ...
-LOL

-rework all types as the tlClass things ... stop using anything else rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key)

-add send as code primitive: target, msg, args, instead of _object_send add op as code primitive: op, lhs, rhs

-we do the "get field and dispatch" a lot in a lot of places ... dry it up

-think about evio doing read/write simultaniously ... two actors? writing to sockets should accept strings too ... place buffer inbetween? actor inside/outside?

-TL_REF_TYPE() should take a tlDir not a Dir and put tl in front, is user api ...

   ----